jrean/askjong.com/articles/notify-like-a-boss-with-sweet-alert-and-laravel.md

 ### Custom View

-You can completly rewrite and customize the view to your needs by mixing the built-in and package options.
+You can completely rewrite and customize the view to your needs by mixing the built-in and package options.

 ```php